Paradoxicaly/FastMDSimulation/docs/index.md

 # FastMDSimulation

-Automated MD simulation (OpenMM-based) with CLI and Python API.
+Automated, batteries-included molecular dynamics on OpenMM with a CLI for fast runs and a Python API for scripted workflows.

 ```{toctree}
 :maxdepth: 2